KITES!

 3. It's good exercise for your eyes, focusing near and far all the time.
 This helps slow down the progression of "old-age sight."
 I knew all about it, trying to unpick the tiny Lark's Head knot at the end of a 20-pound Dacron line!

-5. You can even fit in a bit of moderate exercise sometimes, when towing up to search for faster air!
-Or even boost your heart rate a little just by going for a walk around the field while a reliable kite does its thing up high.
+5. You can even fit in a bit of moderate exercise sometimes when towing up to search for faster air!
+Or you can even boost your heart rate a little just by going for a walk around the field while a reliable kite does its thing up high.

 6. Getting the kids involved too is good-quality family time.
 This depends on how well you can compete with all those electronic devices!